dotasek/cy-automation-taskfactory-json-sample/README.md

 	public List<Integer> values;
 }
 ```
-Classes of this type are very easily translated into JSON by libraries such as GSON or Jackson.
+Classes of this type are very easy to translate into JSON by libraries such as GSON or Jackson.
 An example of the JSON produced by an instance of this class can look like the following:

 ```json
 {